library(chromatographR)

 showing the support for each node and spectra of the clusters with

-p-values below the significance level specified by alpha
+p-values below the significance level specified by alpha.

 In this case, we recovered two clusters, representing two different